royboy789/Angular-Wordpress-Theme/readme.md

 Documentation
 --------------

 **EDIT/DELETE BUTTONS** - in the list view you will find as the buttons to delete and edit the post.
-These are displayed on check of user login status, as a redudancy to help.
+These are displayed on check of user login status, as a redundancy to help.

 **GLOBAL JS VARIABLES**
 __set by localize_script in functions.php__